-In Texas, your divorce is considered contested if there is at least one issue regarding the divorce that you and your spouse do not agree upon.
-However, contested divorce does not mean that your divorce case is necessarily contentious or that it will be litigated.
-Rather, it is possible for you and your spouse to agree that the best option to resolve your divorce issues is through the Collaborative Divorce model.
+Your case will be considered a contested divorce in Texas if there is at least one issue regarding the divorce that you and your spouse do not agree upon.
+However, a contested divorce in Texas does not mean that your divorce case is necessarily contentious or that it will be litigated.
+It is possible for you and your spouse to agree that the best option to resolve your divorce issues is through the Collaborative Divorce model.

-It is also possible that tools such as attorney negation, mediation, settlement conferences, or other alternative dispute resolution options could be utilized to accomplish agreements in the divorce case.
-A contested divorce can also include exchanging sworn financial inventories, written discovery, depositions, hearings, and other litigation options.
+It is also possible that tools such as attorney negotiation, mediation, settlement conferences, or other alternative dispute resolution options could be used to accomplish agreements in a divorce case.
+A contested divorce in Texas can also include exchanging sworn financial inventories, written discovery, depositions, hearings, and other divorce litigation options.
 Your family law attorney can help you decide which of these options would be a good fit for your specific situation.

 The basic steps for most contested family law cases include:

 - Respondent Answers

 - Final Trial

 *Some cases may have additional hearings if immediate concerns need to be addressed by the court; likewise, some steps in the process may be shortened or skipped.

 It is important to note that the steps of a contested divorce depend on the divorce option you choose.
 A contested divorce in Texas can be settled in a variety of ways, including Collaborative Divorce, mediation, litigation, or negotiation.
 Every divorce is different, so it’s important to get an experienced attorney who understands your situation and can educate you about the different divorce options that may be the best fit for you.

 Contested vs. Uncontested Divorce